kubernetes/enhancements/keps/sig-apps/4212-declarative-node-maintenance/README.md

 Cordon NodeMaintenanceStage = "Cordon"
 // Drain:
 // 1.
 Cordons all selected nodes by making them unschedulable.
 // 2.
-Gives an intent to drain all selected nodes by creating Evacuation objects for the
+Gives an intent to drain all selected nodes by creating EvictionRequest objects for the
 //    node's pods.
 Drain NodeMaintenanceStage = "Drain"
 // Complete:
 // 1.
-Removes all Evacuation objects requested by this NodeMaintenance.
+Removes all EvictionRequest objects requested by this NodeMaintenance.
 // 2.
 Uncordons all selected nodes by making them schedulable again, unless there is not another
 //    maintenance in progress.
 Complete NodeMaintenanceStage = "Complete"